The DESC Stellarator Code Suite Part II: Perturbation and continuation methods: Continuation Method

 We can take advantage of these properties to compute complicated stellarator equilibria by first solving an "easy" problem, and then introduce a continuation parameter that transforms our initial solution into the solution to a "hard" problem.

 To do this, we introduce 2 scalar continuation parameters: $\eta_b$, a multiplier on all of the non-axisymmetric boundary modes, and $\eta_p$, a scaling factor for the pressure profile.
-Setting $\eta_b=0$ would give a 2D axisymmetric boundary that is "close" to the desired 3D equilibrium, while setting $\eta_p=0$ would give the vacuum equilibrium with the desired boundary shape.
+Setting $\eta_b=0$ would give a 2D axisymmetric boundary that is "close" to the desired 3D equilibrium, while setting $\eta_p=0$ would give the zero pressure equilibrium with the desired boundary shape.
 By varying these two parameters, we find a "family" of solutions that are connected continuously.

+To vary the parameters, we apply a sequence of perturbation steps as outlined in \autoref{sec:perturbations}.
+With each perturbation we take a small step in the desired direction in parameter space (eg, varying $\mathbf{c} = \{\eta_b, \eta_p\}$).
+Depending on the step size $\Delta \mathbf{c}$ it may be necessary to refine the solution with a small number (2-5) of Newton iterations of \autoref{eq:least_squares_f} to ensure a good equilibrium is reached.
+We then re-linearize about the new position and perform the next step, until the final desired parameters are reached.

-To vary the parameters, we apply perturbations as outlined in \autoref{sec:perturbations}.
-A standard method for solving continuation problems, known as "natural parameter continuation" would be analagous to a 0th order perturbation followed by several Newton iterations, while a first order perturbation would be similar to Gauss-Newton continuation.
-The higher order perturbations discussed above do not seem to have been explored in the more general continuation method literature, but can be seen as a version of Halley's method applied to the combined system.
+A standard method for solving continuation problems, known as "natural parameter continuation" would be analogous to a 0th order perturbation followed by several Newton iterations of \autoref{eq:least_squares_f}, while a first order perturbation would be similar to Gauss-Newton continuation.
+The higher order perturbations discussed above do not seem to have been explored in the more general continuation method literature, but can be seen as a version of Halley's method applied to the combined system $\{\mathbf{f}(\mathbf{x},\mathbf{c})=0, \mathbf{c} - \mathbf{c}_{desired}=0\}$.

 In most traditional continuation methods, the step size in the continuation parameter is determined adaptively based on local error estimates and the ratio of predicted to achieved error reduction.
 In practice we have found that this is often not necessary, and fixing the step sizes a-priori provides sufficiently accurate results.
-In most cases going from a vacuum equilibrium to a moderate beta of $\sim 3\%$ can be done in a single step, and boundary perturbations in anywhere from 1-4 steps, depending on the desired accuracy and complexity of the boundary.
-This does require the user to specify the desired perturbation steps explicitly, thought a future upgrade to the code is planned to allow adaptive perturbations where the user need only supply an initial guess and the final desired parameters.
+In most cases going from a zero pressure equilibrium to a moderate beta of $\sim 3\%$ can be done in a single step, and boundary perturbations in anywhere from 1-4 steps, depending on the desired accuracy and complexity of the boundary.
+This does require the user to specify the desired perturbation steps explicitly, though a future upgrade to the code is planned to allow adaptive perturbations where the user need only supply an initial guess and the final desired parameters.